ecadiena/ecadiena.github.io/essays/my-first-week.md

 ## What in the world is a WOD ?

-Doing the first two practice WOD's made me feel extremely stressed, a similar feeling to my first ever technical interview.
+Doing the first two practice WOD's (Workout of the Day) made me feel extremely stressed, a similar feeling to my first ever technical interview.
 Though there was nobody actually watching me think through the problems, try and fail my methods of approaching said problems, etc. I thought the first two practice WOD's helped set an expectation of what we would see throughout this semester, and I believe that more and more practice of these helps develop out analytical thinking and problem solving skills.

 ## My take on athletic software engineering